 - Cleans all suede and nubuck of dirt, hair, lint, stains and Water spots

 - Measure with cap.
-For medium loads, fill to bar 1.
-For large loads, fill to bar 3.
+For medium loads, fill just below bar 1.
+For large loads, fill just below bar 3.
 For HE full loads, fill to bar 5.
-Add clothes, pour into dispenser, start washer.
+Add clothes, pour into dispenser, start washer

 - With a concentration level of 8.25% it is EPA-registered to kill more organisms than original Ultra Clorox Germicidal Bleach as well as private label germicidal bleach.